18th December 2020

 5. To cap off, world leadership is still playing up.
 While many are valiantly fighting the good fight (New Zealand’s Jacinda Ardern, Germany’s Angela Merkel) the usual suspects are still at it, banging the drum and shitting in the sink while everyone else tries to get on with it.
-Brazil’s Jair Bolsonaro mentioned taking the vaccine may turn one into an alligator (having set himself on a personal crusade against vaccines in general, in contrast to the rest of the nation), while Trump is still being too consumed AF to stay in the White House to roll out the meds with any speed whatsoever.
-Mexico’s Manuel Lopez Obrador, mask averse and slamming Europeans for having lockdowns, is conducting only 10,000 tests a day (with a whopping 97% positivity rate) in a nation of 130 million.
+Brazil’s Jair Bolsonaro mentioned taking the vaccine may turn one into an alligator, having set himself on a personal crusade against vaccines in general, in contrast to the rest of the nation.
+Meanwhile Trump is still too consumed AF trying to stay in the White House to roll out meds with any speed whatsoever, and Mexico’s Manuel Lopez Obrador -mask averse and slamming Europeans for having lockdowns -is conducting only 10,000 tests a day (with a whopping 97% positivity rate) in a nation of 130 million.

 Oh and France’s Emanuel Macron just got it.
 Still would.

 6. The frontline workers in Stanford Medical Center in Palo Alto, California meanwhile are protesting the fact that they were left off the list of 5,000 vaccines that arrived for the facility staff.
 Only seven medical residents made the cut, while the higher management working from home, and fatcats slumming it in their deep pile Bond lairs got it. -Even cleaners and caterers, yet not the nurses and scrubs directly in the wards.
 The hospital blamed an algorithm and too much pressure for it to have been reviewed.
 Yeah soz about that.